Daltonic/sia_people_learn_frontend/README.md

-# Monthly Project Report (December 2023): SiaPeopleLearn
+# Monthly Project Report (December 2023)

 ## Progress Update

-In December 2023, the SiaPeopleLearn project made substantial progress, including:
+In December 2023, we made substantial progress, including:

 - Translating the Figma design into frontend code using NextJs, Tailwind CSS, and Typescript
 - Open-sourcing the frontend code on GitHub and [Vercel](https://sia-people-learn-frontend.vercel.app/)